Bondi Sands: Brand ambassadors

 Bondi Sands operates a global ambassador program involving Kylie Jenner, James Charles, Tammy Hembrow, Carli Bybel, Natalie Halcro, Charlotte Crosby, Holly Hagan, Gary Beadle, Megan McKenna and Michael Finch promoting the range.
 The latest ambassador for Bondi Sands is Miss Universe 2012, model Olivia Culpo.

-Throughout the Australian Open Bondi Sands has worked with Tennis stars, where in 2021 Daria Gavrilova was their official brand ambassador, and in 2022 former Tennis World Champion Lleyton Hewitt and his son, Cruz Hewitt partnered with the brand.
+Throughout the Australian Open Bondi Sands has worked with tennis stars, where in 2021 Daria Gavrilova was their official brand ambassador, and in 2022 former Tennis World Champion Lleyton Hewitt and his son, Cruz Hewitt partnered with the brand.

 Business model

 Bondi Sands develops its Instagram and TikTok pages, collaborates with bloggers and influencers, and works on brand awareness.
-The brand highlights the Australian beach lifestyle of the sand, sea and sun, emulating this to their global community.
-The company is trying to change the attitude to tanning and skin health.
+The company claims that it is trying to change the attitude to tanning and skin health.

 Coachella activation

-Bondi Sands launched the latest innovation in Self Tanning in April 2019, Aero Aerated Self Tanning Foam.
+Bondi Sands launched a new product in April 2019, Aero Aerated Self Tanning Foam.
 Thanks to its Coachella activation, the worldwide Aero product launch saw the brand break into the top ten skin care brands with $2.9million EMV.
 It saw a 234% increase in month-over-month growth.

 The Coachella activation was supported by Australian, UK and US influencers who attended the Aero launch party.
 After the party, Aero became the best-selling product in Walgreens.

 Bondi Sands added a fifth product to the Aero range, Aero Ultra Dark in January 2020.

-Australian Bushfires

-In support of relief efforts for the 2019–20 Australian bushfire season, Bondi Sands donated $100,000 divided between the Salvation Army and WIRES Wildlife Rescue.
-They also created two reusable frank green products, with 100% of all proceeds being donated to the Red Cross to support community recovery across Australia.